iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted141008/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.wi.covid19.exposurenotifications 5 reviews"/>
 </p>

+> Wonderful app.
+Since installing the app I have not had the covid.
+I had concerns about my privacy but since I always wear my medically approved covid mask those concerns vanished since they can't see my whole face.
+I am also constantly using hand sanitizer and washing my hands so they can't track my DNA.
+Wonderful app, everyone should install and take the privacy precautions I do 😷 🧴🧼<br> :date: __2021-01-10 07:01:51__

 > It gave me accurate feedback.<br> :date: __2021-01-08 21:03:39__

 > Don't pay any attention to the ignorant Trump Hannity worshipers.
 This is a useful app that is intended to help protect you and others.<br> :date: __2021-01-01 01:08:54__